 Hamlin Bank and Trust Company did above-average on Bankrate's test of earnings, achieving a score of 20 out of a possible 30.

-One important measure of a bank's earnings is return on equity, calculated by dividing net income (essentially profit) by total equity.
-The most recent annualized quarterly return on equity for Hamlin Bank and Trust Company was 6.82 percent, below the national average of 9.28 percent.
+Return on equity, calculated by dividing net income (profit, essentially) by the total amount of equity, is one important way to measure a bank's earnings.
+Hamlin Bank and Trust Company's most recent annualized quarterly return on equity was 10.45 percent, above the national average of 8.10 percent.

 For the twelve months ended December 31, 2017, the bank recorded net income of $8.8 million on total equity of $87.7 million.
 The bank had an annualized return on average assets, or ROA, of 1.99 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.